The language used by many organisations today still tends to favour

 the writing style of its writers over the reading style of its readers.

-YOUR CHALLENGE: Not everyone is familiar with the Plain English Campaign (PEC).
-And yet, most of us have probably encountered its nemesis – ‘management-speak’ or gobbledygook!
-These are terms given to the often wordy, convoluted and bureaucratic language that many organisations use in their publications.
+YOUR CHALLENGE: Not everyone is familiar with ‘plain English’.
+And yet, most of us have probably encountered its opposite – ‘management-speak’ or gobbledygook!
+These are terms given to the stilted and stuffy language that many organisations use in their publications.
 Far from making things open and transparent, such writing is at best time-consuming, at worst arduous, to read.

 OUR SERVICE: So, what is plain English?
 It is writing composed with your readers in mind and in an appropriate tone of voice that is clear, concise and considerate.
-It is NOT about dumbing down language or banning new or big words; it’s about using the best ones.
+It is NOT about dumbing down language or banning new or big words; it’s about using the most accurate words.
 Governments and organisations around the world have pledged to become more reader-friendly by applying the seven principles of plain English (or plain language) to their documents – something we believe everyone should do.

 As ardent supporters of plain English, we are proud to offer this specialism as part of our writing, editing, style guide and training services.